-12 Upstream market development activities included training and workshops (described in Section 4), technical assistance and "hand-holding" for potential customers, and outreach to industry through conferences, working groups, and individual contacts, to raise awareness of market opportunities in New Jersey and the NJCEP offerings.
+&lt;sup>11 Upstream market development activities included training and workshops (described in Section 4), technical assistance and "hand-holding" for potential customers, and outreach to industry through conferences, working groups, and individual contacts, to raise awareness of market opportunities in New Jersey and the NJCEP offerings.

+\$0.80/Watt for non-residential.
+Pending Board approval these incentive levels will take effect May 1st, 2010 or at the start of Funding Cycle 2.

-- \$1.75/Watt for residential and \$1.00/Watt for non-residential solar systems, to cover another 10 MW of new market approvals.
-This change is recommended in order to maintain the robust trends in application volumes and project development that the program has seen in 2009 despite challenging economic conditions.
-It is anticipated that standard rebates will decline (by \$0.20/Watt for residential, and \$0.10 per Watt for non-residential solar systems) when a total of 20 MW of new REIP approvals have been made in each of the two market sectors; - ❖ Further integration of energy efficiency with the NJCEP Renewable Incentive Program.
-To be eligible for standard rebate levels all solar projects will need to document participation in NJCEP energy efficiency programs; - ❖ Maintain funding cycles for solar rebates to insure that new program rebate funds are available with minimal or no interruptions throughout the calendar year; - Provide direct financial assistance for feasibility studies, and increased market facilitation services to support qualified on-site wind and bio power projects; - Refine and continue mandatory new installer training on program administrative procedures and processes; - ❖ Develop and implement program procedures and modifications to the inspection fee structure to encourage participating installers to maintain good standing in the Quality Assurance component of the program. - ❖ Develop an Innovative Wind Technology Incentive to encourage additional onshore wind development that can help meet the RPS, while still promoting good product design and adequate protection to the applicant.
+- Maintain funding cycles for solar rebates to insure that new program rebate funds are available with minimal or no interruptions throughout the calendar year; - Provide direct financial assistance for feasibility studies, and increased market facilitation services to support qualified on-site wind and bio power projects; - Refine and continue mandatory new installer training on program administrative procedures and processes; - Develop and implement program procedures and modifications to the inspection fee structure to encourage participating installers to maintain good standing in the Quality Assurance component of the program. - Develop an Innovative Wind Technology Incentive to encourage additional onshore wind development that can help meet the RPS, while still promoting good product design and adequate protection to the applicant.